 Possible causes of external lumps can be related to infections, tumours, and cancer.
 If you find any unusual growths you should contact your vet immediately.

 It’s usual for elderly cats to need extra help with grooming as conditions such as arthritis make reaching some areas difficult.
 But it’s not normal for your cat to look scruffy and unkempt.
 If your cat isn’t taking care with washing you need to see your vet.

 This sign of a cat acting weird is relatively normal in an elderly cat.
 It’s often the first sign of a neurological disorder, particularly if accompanied by howling, nit using the litter tray, and bumping into things.

-When your cat is suffering from acute pain an abnormal sitting position will be adopted with feet tucked underneath and nose to the floor.
+When your cat is suffering from acute pain, it will adopt an abnormal sitting position, tucking its feet underneath and keeping its nose to the floor.
 Walking with very short strides with a hunched back is another sure sign of pain.